How do I use Progenesis with Symphony?

 The Description and Version fields are filled out automatically.
-Enter a recognisable task name in the Task name field, e.g. Import data into Progenesis QI for proteomics experiment.
+Enter a recognisable task name in the Task name field, e.g. Import data into Progenesis QI experiment.
 Leave the Conditional execution options unchecked and fill out the Execution command specification as follows:

 - Add a /symphony switch without an argument.